pig005/OpenScarfcom/readme.md

 ## SUBMOD CREDITS

-the [gpl license](./OpenScarfCom/LICENSE) only applies to `OpenScarfCom` directry. other folders are unaffected by this license. also if you're not satisfied with the license i could send you CC0-licensed codes that I wrote.
+the [public domain license](./OpenScarfCom/LICENSE) only applies to `OpenScarfCom` directry. other folders are unaffected by this license. also if you're not satisfied with the license i could send you CC0-licensed codes that I wrote.

 > i have no rights to any of the mods included below.